Continuation-of-Ashford/ashford-docs/playing_the_game/downtime_actions.md

 ### (De)Construct a Building
 You can either begin constructing a new building, continue building one of your own buildings, or work on someone else's building in progress (with their character's permission).
 You can either build [settlement buildings](settlement_buildings.md) or [strongholds](strongholds.md) if the settlement is of an appropriate level.

-Players can pool their money and downtimes together to obtain particular benefits or purely to complete construction faster.
+Players can pool their money and downtimes together to work on the building together.
+If the building benefits someone else, usually they will compensate you for spending your downtime on their building.

 When multiple players contribute to the construction of a settlement or building, someone must be elected as the owner.
 Keep track of who contributed what to buildings in the thread for your settlement!

-A settlement can construct any building of it's own tier or lower.
+A settlement can construct any building of its own tier or lower.
 The first time any building has downtime spent building it, that character must pay the full listed cost of its construction.
 No further payment is required to continue construction.

-Settlement buildings can also be destroyed.
+Settlement buildings can also be deconstructed.
 Doing so incurs a cost in gold and downtimes equal to 1/4th the building's original cost (minimum 1 downtime and 125 gp).

-The cost of destruction is paid by the settlement owner and distributed equally to any players other than the settlement owner who contributed to the building's original construction costs.
+The gold cost of destruction is paid by the settlement owner and distributed equally to any players other than the settlement owner who contributed to the building's original construction costs.

 If the building is not yet complete, there is no gold cost associated with the destruction.